 Now onto the keywords themselves, and whilst I can’t reveal them I can show you how I am targeting them and where my rankings are.

 I have highlighted those that are showing promising early signs.
 Notice how low the search volumes are, some even show zero searches per month.

-This is why I use Jaaxy, because I simply do not trust nor believe that search volumes reported by Google.
+This is why I use Jaaxy because I simply do not trust nor believe those search volumes reported by Google.
 Some of these keywords actually come up in the Google Auto Suggest…but show no search volume…what a joke.

 So the moral of the story is, go with your gut – if a keyword feels right and Jaaxy shows some search volume it’s probably a good idea to target it.
 Its only one article and an hour or so of your time.

-You can ignore the green and red percentages, the domain was picked up in late May and as such there is no stats to compare it to.
+You can ignore the green and red percentages, the domain was picked up in late May and as such, there are no stats to compare it to.

 So we had 401 unique visitors who each spent around 2m 42s on site.
 I think I can get the time per visit up as well as reducing that bounce rate of 28%.

 As for traffic, well organic will hopefully take care of that as I publish more and more content.